A new family of bijections for planar maps: The bijections

-\begin{proof} We will show the following stronger result, which directly implies \cref{lemma} : if a vertex has a corner in the outer face, then its last corner lies in the outer face.
+\begin{proof} We will show the following stronger result, which directly implies Lemma \ref{lemma}: if a vertex has a corner in the outer face, then its last corner lies in the outer face.
+Indeed, if a discovery leaves the outer face, then the corner preceding the discovery must be on the outer face.
+In particular, if $v$ denotes the discovery vertex, then $v$ has a corner on the outer face, so by this result the last corner of $v$ must be on the outer face.
+Thus, $v$ is a disconnecting discovery.

 In a map $M$, let $v$ be a vertex with one of its corners lying in the outer face.
 If $v$ is the root vertex, then it is obvious that its last corner lies in the outer face.
-Else, let $e$ be the first edge around $v$, as defined by the exploration (i.e. the edge we see in the exploration just before the first occurrence of $v$).
-Let $c$ be one corner around $v$ that lies in the outer face.
-Suppose it is not the last corner around $v$.
-Let $c_0$ (resp. $c^*$) be the first (resp. the last) corner around $v$, and let $F_0$ (resp. $F^*$) be the face in which $c_0$ (resp. $c^*$) lies.
-Suppose $F^*$ is not the outer face.
-(See \cref{corners})
+Else, let $e$ be the first edge around $v$, as defined by the exploration (i.e. the edge we see in the exploration just before we see $v$ for the first time).
+Let $c$ be a corner around $v$ that lies in the outer face.
+Suppose it is not the last corner around $v$ (if it is, we have nothing to prove).
+Let $c_0$ (resp. $c^*$) be the first (resp. the last) corner around $v$, and let $F_0$ (resp. $F^*$) be the face in which $c_0$ (resp. $c^*$) lies (see Figure \ref{corners}).

 If a face $F'$ is deeper (in terms of the partial order defined by the exploration) than a face $F$ (and $F\neq F'$), then during the exploration (ignoring all other faces), we first see a part of $F$, then all of $F'$, then the rest of $F$.
-This would mean that during the exploration of $M$, at the time when we see $c$, $F^*$ hasn't been discovered yet.
-But that would mean that at the time when we see $e$ (which comes before $c$ in the exploration), $F^*$ hasn't been discovered yet.
-But then $e$ would be a discovery, and thus $c^*$ would be seen before $c_0$, contradiction \end{proof}
+This implies that, if $F^*$ is not the root face, during the exploration of $M$, at the time we see $c$, $F^*$ has not been discovered yet.
+But that would mean that at the time we see $e$ (which comes before $c$ in the exploration), $F^*$ has not been discovered yet.
+But then $e$ would be a discovery, and thus $c^*$ would be seen before $c_0$, that is a contradiction.
+The lemma is proved. \end{proof}